 - Note on links to sources

-Edward Corr died in 1887, more than ten months before Emily gave birth to my great-grandfather.
+Edward Corr died in 1887, more than ten months before my great-grandfather’s birth.6

 The informant on Frank’s birth certificate was his father Luke O’Grady.
-Luke gave his occupation as glass embosser (journeyman)—a skilled trade connected to the glassmaking industry common in the English Black Country since the 17th century—and his address as 135 Brearley Street where Frank was born.
-Frank’s mother is named as Emily O’Grady (sic) formerly Farley.
+Luke gave his occupation as glass embosser (journeyman)1—a skilled trade connected to the glassmaking industry common in the English Black Country since the 17th century7—and his address as 135 Brearley Street where Frank was born.
+Frank’s mother is named as Emily O’Grady (sic) formerly Farley.1

 This use of the surname O’Grady for or by Emily must have been a common-law arrangement, or else a polite fiction on behalf of Luke O’Grady for the registrar’s benefit: there is no record of a marriage between Emily and anyone named O’Grady, and Emily never used the name again.